-For our final project in UC Berkeley’s Introduction to Prototyping & Fabrication course, my partner and I designed, built, and programmed an RHex-style hexapedal robot.
-The design is optimized to cross rough terrain at an extremely low cost (<$70).
+For our final project in UC Berkeley’s Introduction to Prototyping & Fabrication course, my partner and I set out to design an extremely low cost (~$60) RHex-style robot.

 Mechanical design was done with an emphasis on simplicity: we only needed to fabricate 5 unique parts!